 - A variety of tits, including the great tit.

 Gloucestershire Visitor Centres

 The Wildfowl & Wetlands Trust in Slimbridge is a very educational place to visit to learn about a variety of birds.
-The reserve is home to a variety of migratory birds including species of duck, geese and swans.
-WWT Slimbridge is located in a beautiful location between the Severn Estuary and Gloucester-Sharpness Canal.
+The reserve is home to a variety of migratory birds, including species of duck, geese and swans.
+WWT Slimbridge is in a beautiful location between the Severn Estuary and Gloucester-Sharpness Canal.

 The site is a great place to visit for the family of those very interested in wildlife and has a great focus on education.
-You can get up close with some fo the resident birds and even feed some.
+You can get up close with some resident birds and even feed some.
 The habitat is beautiful and they even have a section you can paddle into the reeds to be at one with nature.

-- The arrival of sand martins and swallows in March.
+- Sand martins and swallows in March.

 - Common cranes settle down to nest in March

-- The arrival of cuckoos in April
+- Cuckoos in April

 - Kingfishers nesting and laying eggs in April, the site has a dedicated hide to observe a kingfisher if lucky.

-- Migrating birds including ruff and a variety of sandpiper species migrate here in the summer.
+- Migrating birds, including ruff and a variety of sandpiper species migrate here in the summer.